-Grants are typically provided through governments, nonprofits and other organizations to support a specific problem and therefore have specific eligibility guidelines.
+Grants are typically provided through governments, nonprofits and other organizations to support a specific problem.
 While grants can be a great boost to start or support your business, they are competitive, may require considerable preparation and are not a reliable source of capital.
-For small businesses, it is best to think of a grant as an opportunity to support a project or plan to strengthen your business and impact your local community.
-In response to small business relief efforts due to the COVID-19 pandemic, there has been a rise in the availability of assistance targeting small businesses and entrepreneurs.
+In response to small business relief efforts, there has been a rise in the availability of assistance targeting small businesses and entrepreneurs.
 In addition to offering an opportunity for accessing capital, some business grants offer business development training and networking opportunities.
 Throughout this article are additional funding opportunities to support small businesses.

 Where can you find small business grants?